-The Group Finance Committee regularly reviews inwards premiums debtors and reinsurance debtors by reference to the age of the debt.
+The Finance Group regularly reviews inwards premiums debtors and reinsurance debtors by reference to the age of the debt.
+The objective of the Finance Group is to ensure robust balance sheet management, financial accounting and regulatory reporting oversight and to maintain a strong governance and control framework.

 Debts from insurance intermediaries fall due according to the terms of trade; debts from reinsurers crystallise in line with the reinsurance contract terms.